Bounds on alternating surgery slopes: Alternating surgeries

 We construct a planar graph, $\Gamma_D$, by drawing a vertex in each white region and an edge $e$ for every crossing $c$ between the two white regions it joins.
 We define an incidence number on each edge by $\mu(e)=\mu(c)$.
 We call this the {\em white graph} corresponding to $D$.
 This gives rise to a {\em Goeritz matrix}, $G_D=(G_{ij})$, defined by labeling the vertices of $\Gamma_D$, by $v_1,\dotsc , v_{r+1}$ and for $1\leq i,j \leq r$, setting

 for $i\ne j$ and

 otherwise \cite[Chapter 9]{lickorish1997introduction}.

-Now suppose that $L$ is an alternating, non-split link.
+\paragraph{} Now suppose that $L$ is an alternating, non-split link.
 If $D$ is any alternating diagram, then we may fix the colouring so that $\mu(c)=-1$ for all crossings.
 In this case, $G_D$ defines a positive-definite bilinear form.
 This in turn gives a lattice, $\Lambda_D$ which we will refer to as the {\em white lattice} of $D$.
 Observe that if $D$ is reduced (i.e. contains no nugatory crossings), then $\Gamma_D$ contains no self-loops or cut-edges and $\Lambda_D$ is isomorphic to the graph lattice $\Lambda(\Gamma_D)$.
-In particular, $\Lambda_D$ admits an obtuse superbase.

-Ozsv{\'a}th and Szab{\'o} have shown that the Heegaard Floer homology $d$-invariants of the branched double cover $\Sigma(L)$ are determined by $\Lambda_D$. \begin{thm}[Ozsv{\'a}th - Szab{\'o}, \cite{ozsvath2005heegaard}] Let $L$ be a non-split alternating link with a reduced alternating diagram $D$.
+\paragraph{}Ozsv{\'a}th and Szab{\'o} have shown that the Heegaard Floer homology $d$-invariants of the branched double cover $\Sigma(L)$ are determined by $\Lambda_D$ \cite{ozsvath2005heegaard}. \begin{thm}[\cite{ozsvath2005heegaard}] Let $L$ be a non-split alternating link with a reduced alternating diagram $D$.
 The double branched cover $\Sigma(L)$ is an $L$-space which bounds a simply-connected negative-definite sharp 4-manifold with intersection form isomorphic to $-\Lambda_D$. \end{thm}